hpoul/timeline_charter/README.md

-A simple application to create time based charts based on simple SQL queries.
+A simple application/framework based on dart to create time based charts based on simple SQL queries.

 # Usage